ehpor/hcipy/doc/performance.rst

 .. important::
    The choice between OldStyleField and NewStyleField is made at the time HCIPy is imported and **cannot be changed afterwards**.
 You must set this configuration before importing HCIPy in your Python script.

+Note that backend selection is explicit - HCIPy does not automatically switch to GPU backends even when available.
+You must intentionally create fields using a backend that uses GPU acceleration.
+This design gives you full control over where computations occur and allows you to mix CPU and GPU operations in the same script by creating different fields with different backends.

 Now you can create fields using CuPy arrays for GPU acceleration: